marcesquerra/FTypes/README.md

 ### Interoperativility

 Eventually (probably in the extremes of your code) you will need to operate with a more standard Scala way.
-FTypes provides an easy way to convert to (and from) Futures to the underlaying synchronous type:
+FTypes provides an easy way to convert to (and from) Futures (Futures to the underlaying synchronous type):

 ```scala